awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-remote-commands.md

 If the describe\-instance\-information API operation returns an AgentStatus of Online, then your instance is ready to be managed using Run Command\.
 If the status is Inactive, the instance has one or more of the following problems\.
 + SSM Agent is not installed\.
 + The instance does not have outbound internet connectivity\.
 + The instance was not launched with an IAM role that enables it to communicate with the SSM API, or the permissions for the IAM role are not correct for Run Command\.
-For more information, see [Configuring Access to Systems Manager](systems-manager-access.md)\.
+For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.

 ## Troubleshooting SSM Agent<a name="ts-ssmagent-linux"></a>